 I hope to clear up a lot of common misconceptions about the why and how of pH testing handmade soap in this article, and will be including information and examples for various kinds of soap!
 Before we dive in, let’s review…

 pH is a measurement of the hydrogen ion concentration in an aqueous (water) solution.
 Solutions with a high concentration of hydrogen ions have a low pH, while solutions with a low concentrations of hydrogen ions have a high pH.

 Neutral is a pH of 7, while anything above that is alkaline, and anything below is acidic.
 Most people are familiar with the pH of household substances like citrus juices, milk, and various cleaning products, but just in case you aren’t, here’s a quick approximate comparison chart of common materials on a pH scale:

-Handmade soaps are typically between a pH of 8 and 10, but can creep up near a pH of 11.
+pH testing handmade soap typically shows a result between 8 and 10, but can creep up near a pH of 11.

 As far as I’m aware (and have been able to find scientific evidence for – the important part), it is impossible for a handmade soap to fall near neutral or below without using an emulsifier to keep the soap molecules within the solution.
 I know that soapmakers frequently state that they can or do create neutral pH soap, but such products don’t tend to be true soap, meaning that they aren’t composed mainly of the alkali salts of fatty acids.

 Sometime ago, Kevin Dunn asked the handmade soapmaking community to please send him a soap with a pH of 7 or below, and as far as I’m aware, no one was able to do so.

 There are two key points I want to jump into here, before we start talking about pH testing soaps.